Official-OverlayAI/OverlayAI/README.md

 - Screen Recording Permission for Terminal/IDE
   - On macOS:
     1. Go to System Preferences > Security & Privacy > Privacy > Screen Recording
-    2. Ensure that CodeInterviewAssist has screen recording permission enabled
+    2. Ensure that OverlayAI has screen recording permission enabled
-    3. Restart CodeInterviewAssist after enabling permissions
+    3. Restart OverlayAI after enabling permissions
   - On Windows:
     - No additional permissions needed
   - On Linux: